takinabradley/component-classnames/README.md

 New classNames and styles can easily be applied via a CustomCSS object with `stylesheet`, `classNames`, or `styles` props.

-Let's say you wanted to add a simple inline style to your reusable component- you can do so with `styles`
+Let's say you wanted to add a simple inline style to an elmeent in your reusable component- you can do so with `styles`

 ```js
 function App() {